 This is still largely a two person operation.
 Jacob Jans handles most of the technical aspects of the Marathon and Caitlin Jans handles almost everything else.
 Keep this in mind when we make mistakes or cannot manage to do everything that we want to do.
 This is not a large non-profit, this is two poets (with a baby, a dog, and jobs) who try their best.

 There will still be a prompt published every hour.

-We are considering doing an anthology again.
-However, this is largely contingent on how many participants are involved.
-The anthology will be different from the 2014 anthology.
+The anthology is still up in the air, but it will most likely happen again, with hopefully an August submission period this time.
+Thus anthology may be different from the other anthologies.
 It will most likely not include the work of everyone that submits and we would not be able to offer complimentary physical copies to all the contributors (however they would probably be available at cost and digital copies would be available for free).
 If you want another anthology to happen, even with these conditions in place, please encourage us in that direction.